GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

 We create the quantization configuration.
 Now we tell it to quantize to 2 bits.
-In addition we must indicate how many vectors of the weight matrix quantize at a time by means of the parameter group_size, before by default it had the value 128 and we did not touch it, but now when quantizing to 2 bits, to have less error we put a smaller value.
-If we leave it at 128, the quantized model would work very badly, in this case I am going to put a value of 16.
+Additionally, we need to specify how many vectors of the weight matrix are quantized at once using the group_size parameter, which by default had a value of 128 and we didn't touch it before, but now when quantizing to 2 bits, to have less error, we set a smaller value.
+If we leave it at 128, the quantized model would perform very poorly; in this case, I will set a value of 16.

 from transformers import GPTQConfig